Skip to main content

 using namespace Seeders; // NOLINT(google-build-using-namespace)

-std::shared_ptr<DatabaseManager> setupManager();
+std::shared_ptr<DatabaseManager> setupDatabaseManager();

-/*! c++ main function. */
+/*!
+C++ main function. */

 int main(int argc, char *argv[])